local-ch/lhs/README.md

 It uses the [LHC Caching Interceptor](https://github.com/local-ch/lhc/blob/master/docs/interceptors/caching.md) as caching mechanism base and sets a unique request id for every request cycle with Railties to ensure data is just cached within one request cycle and not shared with other requests.

-Only GET requests are considered for caching by using LHC Caching Interceptor's `cache_methods` option internaly and considers request headers when caching requests, so requests with different headers are not served from cache.
+Only GET requests are considered for caching by using LHC Caching Interceptor's `cache_methods` option internally and considers request headers when caching requests, so requests with different headers are not served from cache.

 The LHS Request Cycle Cache is opt-out, so it's enabled by default and will require you to enable the [LHC Caching Interceptor](https://github.com/local-ch/lhc/blob/master/docs/interceptors/caching.md) in your project.